skilled-reflection/skilled-reflection.github.io/book/c01-Intro.md

 If you disagree
 change your answer above to a 1 or 0.
 This book cannot help anyone
-who values hypotheticals more than the practical truth.
+who values [hypotheticals]() more than the practical truth.

-To make sure you leave on time, and are packed for the things that matter, the most important thing you can do is be clearer about your priorities.
+To make sure you are on time for life, the single most important mental decision to make is to identify the Food and Cake in your life.
-Bare necessities at the top,
-cake at the bottom,
-and many hours of thinking and trying out, to sort the in-between cases.

-Extreme experiences,
+Always gaurantee Food, bare necessities, is identified and first to be packed.
+What time remains before you need to go (act), may be spent thinking, trying out, and admitting which pieces of Cake to bring.

+Often, extreme experiences
-like being homeless or taking a cold shower, can help clarify what really matters, and what you can live without.
+like being homeless or taking a cold shower, help illuminate the difference between Food and Cake, what really matters, and what you can live without.

-If, as most of us are,
+Whether you're up for extreme experiences or not, you are engaging in only one side of the profound human ability we call "cognition."
+The agenda for writing this book is to facilitate the other side of that profound ability: communication.

+The more we can discuss our decisions for Food and Cake, rationale and experiences, too, the more we may benefit from others' time spent thinking, and arrive at collective answers.
-we just cannot be bothered to test ourselves that way, then I offer an alternative: share and discuss your priorities with others.
+So, share and discuss your priorities with others.
 This leverages the small ways
 each of us live, "suffering" according to the next person, as no two people's pris are identical.